 The Latest Stuff…

 I’ve decided to work on my ongoing OER projects as online “working drafts,” which means you can watch them develop, and hopefully comment as to the content, organization, errors, omissions, and so forth.
-So far, criminal law (with Dr. Jack Brown), criminal procedure, criminology (with Dr. Scott Bransford), and research methods have been posted in draft form.
+So far, criminal law, criminal procedure, and criminology have been posted in draft form.

 The major thrust of my work is criminal justice, with an emphasis on policing and research.
 I teach the following courses and have developed OER textbooks for: